deparlak/de.htwg.seapal.worker.trip.observer/README.md

 a "subscribeGeohash" document.
 This document contain the geohash locations from which the client like to get updates.
 To get all updates a client simply subscribe from geohash-0 to geohash-z.

-####Where can we find the above mentioned documents in the [Sync Gateway Configuration](https://github.com/deparlak/de.htwg.seapal.play/blob/app/Sync%20Gateway/config.json)?
+####What are the document types in the [Sync Gateway Configuration](https://github.com/deparlak/de.htwg.seapal.play/blob/app/Sync%20Gateway/config.json)?
 Let's say something about the important document types (doc.type) in the configuration file.
 * geoPosition : Is the position of each user, which he creates cyclic (Important is that he save the position as a geohash).
 The document will be mapped to processGeohash-x channels, where x is the geohash with different resolutions.